 Here’s where the maths gets sobering.
 A digital marketing specialist in Perth averages $103,750 per year, but that’s just the starting point.

 The total employment cost typically ranges from 1.2 to 1.5 times the base salary due to superannuation (12% from July 2025), workers’ compensation, payroll tax, and leave entitlements.
-That specialist actually costs you $124,500-$155,625 annually.
+That specialist actually costs you $124,500 to $155,625 annually.

 Want a complete team covering SEO, Google Ads, social media, and content?
 Multiple specialists easily push your commitment beyond $400,000 annually – before factoring in recruitment costs, training time, software licences, and the risk they might leave after six months.